gusluchetti/portfolio/content/blog/getting_over_it.md

 +++
-title = "getting over it (this website)" subtitle = "Or how I'm already looking for an excuse to take a break" date = 2023-06-14 updated = 2023-06-14
+title = "getting over it"
+description = "or how I finally got this website working" date = 2023-06-14 updated = 2023-06-14
+draft = false
 +++

 So you're working on a project, and you're almost done!
 Great work.